liuxin0824/DEG_rebuttal/README.md

 ## Section7.
 Direct comparison between DEG and DEG+.

-We include the DEG results in the DEG+ figure and directly compare them.
+We include the DEG results in the DEG+ (DEG with success sparse reward) figure and directly compare them.
 With success sparse reward, our method can perform much better, which is consistent with intuiation.
 ![Example Image](image/full-comparison.png)

 ___